 From there nothing happened until 1995 when a Japanese company, Mugen Denko started research and development on an airbag jacket design culminating in the release of the first Hit-Air system in 1999.

 Several other brands have come about other than Hit-Air since and are widely available in Europe now, while the North American market is only just starting to get in the game.

 Hit Air Vests and Jackets

 The design and system Denko came out with works basically the same way the one Tamas Straub designed long before.
-Initially there was even a legal challenge from Straub, but in the end nothing came of it and Hit-Air sales have flourished.
+Initially there was even a legal challenge from Straub, but in the end nothing came of it and Hit-Air sales flourished.
 Timing is everything I suppose.

 Their vests and jackets are used by many police forces across the globe because the simple system really works well.

 There is a racing specific system available and also a street riding system.
-The difference between the two being how quickly and easily the system deploys since much higher speeds are reached while racing comparatively.
+The difference between the two being how quickly and easily the system deploys since much higher speeds are reached in racing comparatively.

 There are four basic parts of the system

 - The nylon vest or jacket which houses the components

 - Ball style release valve